IBM/maximo-labs/MkDocs/contribute/docs/deploy.md

 # Deploy to Github Pages

 This part of the contribution is performed by the repository administrators.</br>
-Contact one of them to accept your Pull Request and then perform the build and deploy.
+Contact one of them to accept your Pull Request and then they will perform the build and deploy.

 Build the site locally from the `main` branch after accepting a Pull Request: